Today’s post comes from Quetico Provincial Park‘s superintendent, Trevor Gibb.

 This one-day ski tour offers two route options: a 24 km or a 10 km groomed classic route.
 It is a group-oriented ski, where no one is racing and participants enjoy a more relaxed, adventure-style ski through the snowy woods of Quetico.

 The groomed riverside boardwalk leads skiers to the park’s winter activity parking area near the shore of French Lake.
-From there, the group follows trails and campground roads south until campground development ends and they glide into the park’s backcountry.
+From there, the group follows trails and campground roads south until campground development ends, and then glide into the park’s backcountry.

 On this next section, the ski tour follows the Pines Hiking Trail, which is groomed and track-set specially for this event.
-The tight single track winds through spruce and Jack pine as the trail occasionally lends views of the Pickerel River.
+The tight single track winds through the spruce and Jack Pine.
+The trail occasionally lends views of the Pickerel River.

 Before reaching the sandy beaches and old-growth pines of Pickerel Lake, the ski tour veers to the east, along the Sawmill Trail.
 The Sawmill is a true wilderness trail, sliding around the perimeter of spruce bogs and the shores of water bodies not reachable at any other time of the year.

 Moose tracks criss-cross the snow of the sparsely wooded bogs and wetlands along this stretch of trail.
 The tracks sometimes so fresh, you wonder if the moose caught sound or smell of the first skiers in line and retreated just moments before.

 Just before reaching Sawmill Lake, skiers are welcomed to a warm campfire.
 A great place to rest, roast sausages, or warm-up lunch with new trail companions.